Knock Sensor Code Keeps Coming Back; What Can You Do?

 • Decreased fuel efficiency

-A faulty knock sensor can cause the engine to run rich, which can result in decreased fuel efficiency and increased emissions.
+A faulty knock sensor can cause the engine to run rich, decreasing fuel efficiency and increasing emissions.

 • Knocking or pinging sound